The U21 EISG oversees U21 Educational Innovation activities.

 - support any working groups, master classes and local organising committees in managing specific activities for EI work.

 The Steering Group has such membership as may be determined by the EISG Chair in consultation with other existing members of the Steering Group.
 Appointments will be made to ensure broad coverage across member universities and domains of EI activity.
-The Steering Group meets at least four times per year by teleconference, and twice a year at face-to-face meetings in conjunction with other EI events.
+The Steering Group meets at least four times per year by teleconference, and will consider how best to return to face to face meetings.

 Steering Group Chair

-The EISG is chaired by Professor Kathy Armour, Pro-Vice-Chancellor for Education, University of Birmingham, and is supported by the U21 Management Team.
+The EISG is chaired by Professor Ian Holliday, Vice-President (Teaching and Learning), The University of Hong Kong and is supported by the U21 Management Team.